 How much does it cost?

-Regular price is $97, but for this one week with the coupon code LAUNCHWEEK you can purchase this course for only $67!
+The regular price is $97!
 This is one price for your whole family forever – so if you have multiple teens who would enjoy selling on Etsy, that’s an amazing deal!
 If your teen sells one item on Etsy, this course will pay for itself.
-Plus, I don’t know too many high school electives that cost $67!
+Plus, I don’t know too many high school electives that cost $97!